Aquatic Warbler conservation project prolonged for 3 years

 Read more

-Lithuanians and Belarusians are partnering to save the rare aquatic warbler.
+Lithuanians, Belarusians, Polish and Germans are partnering to save the rare aquatic warbler.
 Experts think that the habitats for these birds in Lithuania and part of Belarus are suitable and in good condition.
 However, hoping to restore the global population of Europe’s rarest songbird, issues of habitat fragmentation and population isolation need to be addressed – by creating an international network of good quality habitats for the aquatic warbler.

 The creation of this network will begin in Lithuania and Belarus…